 Acupuncture has proven to be effective during cancer treatment.
-Dr. Hunsicker recommends acupuncture to help control pain, swelling, or discomfort caused by surgery or cancer treatment.
+Dr. Hunsicker and Dr. Nguyen recommend acupuncture to help control pain, swelling, or discomfort caused by surgery or cancer treatment.
 Acupuncture treatments have also shown to be effective in reducing vomiting from chemotherapy treatments as well as reducing the need for narcotic use and other medications, which can cause side effects such as confusion, behavioral changes, nausea and constipation.

 Food is medicine.
 All of our patients are given the opportunity to have nutritional counseling in preparation for their surgery.
 We also recommend patients drink our Revalla green smoothie for the weeks prior to and after their surgery—packed with all the ingredients you need for a strong immune system and welcome energy boost.

 The emotional component associated with breast cancer cannot be underestimated.
 The disease threatens to compromise a woman’s femininity and self-image in addition to her physical health.
-Dr. Hunsicker believes that it is extremely important to acknowledge these emotional concerns and address the fear and stress tied to breast cancer—not only for the patient, but for her family and support system as well.
-At Revalla Plastic Surgery, we refer patients to Dr. Helen Coons, a mental health professional specializing in helping women in the midst of or recovering from a cancer diagnoses.
+Dr. Hunsicker and Dr. Nguyen believe that it is extremely important to acknowledge these emotional concerns and address the fear and stress tied to breast cancer—not only for the patient, but for her family and support system as well.

 Dr. Hunsicker would love to speak with you during a private one-on-one consultation.
 Please give our office a call or fill out or online form to schedule your consultation at Revalla Plastic Surgery today.